bohanzhuang/bohanzhuang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electronic and Information Engineering, Dalian University of Technology, 2014
+* B.E. in Electronic and Information Engineering, Dalian University of Technology, 2014
 * Ph.D in Computer Science, the University of Adelaide, 2018

 Work experience